21goldy/DevFest2.O/Readme.txt

 # DevFest 2.0

-Got into top 25 submissions among 40-50 teams in the event.
+Got into top 25 submissions among 200 submissions in the event.

 This repo is not the original repo that we submited in the event!